Emily Winthrop Miles: Collections

 The Brooklyn Museum has a Emily Winthrop Miles Collection, bestowed in 1962 after her death and a Emily Winthrop Miles Fund.
-The collection features primarily 18th century Wedgewood decorative art pottery.
+The collection features primarily 18th century Wedgwood decorative art pottery.
 She was also known to collect 18th and 19th century glass, 18th century drawings and paintings by John Gould, Auguste Rodin, Alexander Calder and John James Audubon and his son, John Woodhouse Audubon.